-- Bistro lights means a string of lamps (bulbs) that are placed outside of a structure on decks, patios, porches, gazebos, pergolas, and within backyards. - Fully shielded means that the lighting fixture is constructed in such a manner that all light emitted by the fixture, either directly from the lamp or a diffusing element, or indirectly by reflection or refraction from any part of the luminaire, is projected below the horizontal plane of the fixture. - Lamp means a bulb, element, or device used to convert electricity into light, consisting of a source of illumination (e.g., an electric filament or one or more LEDs) enclosed within a transparent or translucent shell, typically but not always having a rounded shape and designed to be fitted into a luminaire. - Light pollution means the adverse effect of man-made light, including but not limited to glare, or light trespass due to excessive or unnecessary lighting, or artificial light that unnecessarily diminishes the ability to view the night sky or its disruptive to flora and fauna. - Light trespass means light projected across property lines or into the public right-of-way when it is not required or permitted to do so.

-- Luminaire means a fixture designed to direct, control, distribute or emit light whether powered by an external electric energy source, photovoltaic source, or battery. - Outdoor means at any location outside of the interior walls of a structure or away from any structure. - Unshielded fixture means a lighting fixture which, as designed or installed, emits all or part of the light above the lowest part of the light source. - Up-lighting or up-light means the placement and use of a luminaire to direct light in an upward fashion.
+- Bistro lights means a string of lamps (bulbs) that are placed outside of a structure typically to illuminate decks, patios, porches, gazebos, pergolas, and areas within a lot backyards.
+A bistro light lamp may be shielded or unshielded. - Fully shielded means that the lighting fixture is constructed in such a manner that all light emitted by the lamp, either directly from the lamp or a diffusing element, or indirectly by reflection or refraction from any part of the luminaire, is projected only below the horizontal plane of the fixture. - Lamp means a bulb, element, or device used to convert electricity into light, consisting of a source of illumination (e.g., an electric filament or one or more LEDs) enclosed within a transparent or translucent shell, typically but not always having a rounded shape and designed to be fitted into a luminaire. - Light pollution means the adverse effect of man-made light, including but not limited to glare, or light trespass due to excessive or unnecessary lighting, or artificial light that unnecessarily diminishes the ability to view the night sky or its disruptive to flora and fauna. - Light trespass means light projected across property lines or into the public right-of-way when it is not required or permitted to do so. - Luminaire means a fixture designed to direct, control, distribute or emit light whether powered by an external electric energy source, photovoltaic source, or battery. - Outdoor means at any location outside of the interior walls of a structure or away from any structure. - Unshielded fixture means a lighting fixture which, as designed or installed, emits all or part of the light above the lowest part of the light source. - Up-lighting or up-light means the placement and use of a luminaire to direct light in an upward fashion.